Cellius-1/routifyridgehacks/README.md

 # Routify

-Devpost:

-## An application that allows parents/students to access bus information from school districts.
+An application that allows parents/students to access bus information from school districts.

 This project is made for RidgeHacks 2025 by **Tharun Naguleswaran, Dhruv Rakhade, Anshuman Roy, and Shubham Roy-Choudhury**